jmp448/hdcQTL/README.md

 - We control the FDR across all genes in `code/static_qtl_calling/static_qtl_calling/tensorqtl_fdr.py`

 ### Mash multivariate eQTL analysis
+- Snakemake rules for the multivariate (cross-celltype) mash analysis are in `rules/mash_qtl_calling.py`, with associated code in `code/mash_qtl_calling/`
 ## Interaction eQTL calling
 ### Trajectory isolation and pseudotime inference
+- Snakemake rules for trajectory isolation and pseudotime estimation are in `rules/trajectory_inference.py`, with associated code in `code/trajectory_inference/`
 ### Dynamic eQTL calling
+- Snakemake rules for pseudobulk aggregation (by pseudotime binning) and dynamic eQTL calling are in `rules/dynamic_qtl_calling.py`, with associated code in `code/dynamic_qtl_calling/`
 ### Topic modeling
+- Snakemake rules for pseudocell aggregation, topic modeling, and the topic DE analysis are in `rules/fast_topics.py`, with associated code in `code/fast_topics/`
 ### Topic eQTL calling
+- Snakemake rules for topic eQTL calling with CellRegMap, including multiple testing correction and *post hoc* estimation of effect sizes, are in `rules/cellregmap_eqtl_calling.py`, with associated code in `code/cellregmap_eqtl_calling/`
+## Complex trait analysis
+- Snakemake rules for the comparison of cell type eQTLs to schizophrenia GWAS loci are in `rules/scz_analysis.py` with code in `
 ## Software notes
 - To run the `mash` analysis, we used `flashier`, which was not available on anaconda at the time
   - We therefore installed the package manually from https://github.com/willwerscheid/flashier into the conda environment specified at `slurmy/r-mashr.yml`